 Dappled Grey American Saddlebred Gelding

 When Ashley first laid eyes on this giraffe-like 4 year old gelding, his condition was nothing like the pictures posted online.
 He was terribly thin, had part of his winter coat shaved off, and half an eye lid on his right eye missing.
-As I looked him over, he looked at me so intently, as if he was saying “Please take me home.
-Get me out of this mess!”
+As Ashley looked him over, he looked back at Ashley so intently, as if he was saying “Please take me home.
+Get me out of this mess I am in!”
 The same words Ashley had cried out to God so many years before.
 As she lunged him around the yard, he tugged at her heart with his occasional inward glance towards her with a lowered head.
-He did everything she asked him to do, and he did it with such pleasure and respect that she knew God wanted her to take him from this place.
+He did everything she asked him to do, and he did it with such pleasure and respect.
+God put it on her heart to rescue Maverick.
+Ashley had no idea at the time, Maverick was going to rescue her right back.

 When he was brought to the ranch by the previous owner, he acted like a totally different horse.
-We came to the conclusion he had probably been drugged the day we met him, in order to calm him down and hide his injuries.
+We came to the conclusion he had probably been drugged the day we met him, in order to keep him calm to hide his unusual gate caused by his injuries.
 Walking him up to the barn, Ashley could feel something strange in the lead rope.
 Something was terribly wrong, "He is walking strange," she thought.
 We assumed his pelvis and hips protruded the way they did because of being malnourished, but it wasn’t the only reason.
 The vet came out and took a look at him.
 One of the worst fears of a horse owner had become a reality--a broken pelvic bone.
-He had a 3 to 4 month old pelvic break, according to the vet, which had been ignored and set incorrectly.
+He had a 3 to 4 month old pelvic break, according to the vet, which since it had been ignored, set incorrectly.
 The break is on his right side, same side as the half eyelid.
 It wasn't a coincidence that his thick winter coat was partially shaved…it was to hide the break.
 Whatever accident or abuse he went through, caused the damage to his eye, pelvic bone, and the stifle on the opposite side.
-The vet said he could never be ridden.
-Ashley's heart just sank.
-Not because she couldn’t ride him but because of what he had gone through.
-The vet asked Ashley what she is going to do about the horse and she replied, "We will care for him the best we can and allow him to live a healthy and happy life".
-Ashley just knew he still had a purpose.
+When the vet said he could never be ridden, Ashley's heart just sank, not because she couldn’t ride him but because of what he had gone through.
+The vet asked Ashley what she was going to do about the horse and she replied, "We will care for him the best we can and allow him to live a healthy and happy life".
+Ashley knew he still had a purpose.
 God wouldn’t have had their paths cross and entrust Ashley with his care if he didn’t have a plan for them both.

 A plan indeed!
-Maverick has been such a blessing to all who come into his presence.
+Maverick helped Ashley through a very dark time in her life with severe depression.
+Maverick was not only a blessing for Ashley but has been a blessing to all who come into his presence.
 Around the ranch he is known as the ‘Pampered Pony’.
 Well, pampered is an understatement but with everything he went through the first 4 years of his life, he deserves some extra TLC.
 He is Hope Reigns’ basics training horse who will teach all basic ground horsemanship and help visitors find their "inner peace".
 Let’s just say, Maverick doesn’t allow stress around him.
 You’ve got to 'leave it at the gate'.
 Maverick is proof that there is beauty from brokenness.

 Our Mini Donkeys: